soynet-support/SoyNet_model_market/models/Yolact++/README.md

-# Detectron2_Mask-RCNN Model Overview
+# Yolact++ Model Overview
-The Mask R-CNN has a structure that adds a mask branch to the Fast R-CNN that predicts the segmentation mask.
-In order to perform segmentation tasks more effectively, the paper added a RoIallign layer that preserves the specific location of the object.
+yolact presents a simple convolutional model to perform instance segmentation.
+Initially, we generate a set of prototype masks and predict the instance-specific mask coefficients.
+The prototype is then combined linearly with the mask coefficient to generate an instance mask.
+This process is said to be capable of producing high-quality masks because it does not depend on repooling.

 # Prerequisites